President of the State Affairs Commission: Foreign affairs

 The president of the State Affairs represents North Korea in its foreign relations as its head of state, can conclude major treaties, and can appoint and recall North Korea's diplomatic representatives to foreign countries.
 Foreign countries address the credentials and recall of their ambassadors to North Korea to the president, although customarily the task of receiving them is delegated to the chairman of the SPA Standing Committee.

 Commander-in-chief

 The president of the State Affairs is the commander-in-chief of the Armed Forces of North Korea.
 As commander-in-chief, the president has command of the entire armed forces.
 The president additionally has "monolithic command" over the nuclear forces of North Korea.
+The president may delegate the authority to use nuclear forces to the command organization of the state nuclear forces.
 The president has the power to declare a state of emergency, a state of war or a mobilization order, and can organize a national defence committee during wartime.

 Other powers

-The president of the State Affairs Commission can exercise the right to grant special pardon.
+The president of the State Affairs Commission can confer state awards, orders and decorations, and exercise the right to grant special pardon.